 In-person and remote participation.
-I will deliver interactive in-person lectures for both sections.
-These lectures will be recorded and one will be posted online for remote participants to view asynchronously.
+I will deliver interactive lectures in Vollum Lecture Hall.
+These lectures will be recorded and posted online for remote participants to view asynchronously.
 If you attend in-person, you are expected to engage with peers and me in the interactive components of the lecture.
 If you are participating remotely (either for the whole semester or on an ad hoc basis1), then you are expected to engage with a small prompt on our Slack workspace (see below).
-Math 201 does not have a formal attendance policy, but I will use your in-person and Slack engagement to assess the participation portion of your grade.
+Math 342 does not have a formal attendance policy, but I will use your in-person and Slack engagement to assess the participation portion of your grade.